dkhrunov/fullstack-angular-mfe/README.md

 ## Generate a library

-Run `nx g @nrwl/react:lib my-lib` to generate a library.
+Run `nx g @nrwl/angular:lib my-lib` to generate a library.

 > You can also use any of the plugins above to generate libraries as well.

 Libraries are shareable across libraries and applications.
-They can be imported from `@nx-mfe/mylib`.
+They can be imported from `@nx-mfe/my-lib`.

-## Development server
+## Development host app

-Run `nx serve my-app` for a dev server.
+Run `nx serve client-shell-app` for a dev host app.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

+## Development MFE app

+Run `nx serve client-auth-mfe` for a dev MFE.
+Navigate to http://localhost and the port specified in workspace.json or angular.json.
+The app will automatically reload if you change any of the source files.

+## Development server

+Run `nx serve server` for a dev server.
+Navigate to http://localhost:3000/.
+The app will automatically reload if you change any of the source files.

 ## Code scaffolding

-Run `nx g @nrwl/react:component my-component --project=my-app` to generate a new component.
+Run `nx g @nrwl/angular:component my-component --project=my-app` to generate a new component.

 ## Build